skx/evalfilter/README.md

 ### Bytecode

-The bytecode is used internally only, but it is documented in [BYTECODE.md](BYTECODE.md).
+The bytecode is not exposed externally, but it is documented in [BYTECODE.md](BYTECODE.md).

 ## Use Cases